RecoveryAPP/hispanictheater/pages/about.md

 {% include feature/jumbotron.html objectid="https://raw.githubusercontent.com/RecoveryAPP/hispanictheater/main/objects/histheabanner.jpg" %}

-{% include feature/nav-menu.html sections="About the Collection;1 and 2: Why do it and Making the case:;3.
-How you did it:;4.
-Share the docs:;5.
-Understanding use:;6.
-Who supports use:;7.
-Things people should know:;8.
-What’s next:" %}
+{% include feature/nav-menu.html sections="About the Collection;1 and 2: Why do it and Making the case;3.
+How you did it;4.
+Share the docs;5.
+Understanding use;6.
+Who supports use;7.
+Things people should know;8.
+What’s next;Sobre la colección" %}

 ## About the Collection